 The YETI comes with a 5-year warranty, while the Hydro Flask comes with a lifetime warranty.
 However, this doesn’t necessarily make the Hydro Flask more durable.
 Nevertheless, the Hydro Flask is the clear winner here.

 Both products are advertised as highly durable.
-To make sure of it, we put both of them to the test.
-Since they are made of the same materials, we threw the bottles around to see which model is more durable.
+We put both of them to the test to make sure of it.
+Since they are made of the same materials, we threw the bottles around to see which model was more durable.

 We dropped each bottle 4 times: full on the bottom, full on the lid, empty on the bottom, empty on the lid.
 Both models were dented during the test.
 However, the dents on the Hydro Flask were significantly bigger.

 The Hydro Flask lid even flew off when we dropped it full on the lid.
-Finally, we realized that the YETI lid is stronger because it has more threading.
+Finally, we realized that the YETI lid is more robust because it has more threading.

 But, even though its lid didn’t come off, the handle on the YETI cracked when we dropped it on its lid.
-We’d say a spill is worse than a crack, so YETI is the winner here.
+We’d say a spill is worse than a crack, so YETI is the winner.
 In a situation like this, you wouldn’t have much use for Hydro Flask’s lifetime warranty.

 But, neither model did well in our scratch test.
 We used a pair of keys to scratch them and see how well the coating would hold up.
 Both the YETI and Hydro Flash scratched easily.
 But, even though there was some damage on the surface, both bottles retained their usability.
-Considering that both products are designed to last for quite a while, that’s all that matters, really.
+Considering that both products are designed to last for quite a while, that’s all that matters.